damek/damek.github.io/_random/basic-facts-about-gpus.md

 2. [What Shapes Do Matrix Multiplications Like?](https://www.thonking.ai/p/what-shapes-do-matrix-multiplications){:target="_blank"}
 3. [How to Optimize a CUDA Matmul Kernel for cuBLAS-like Performance: a Worklog](https://siboehm.com/articles/22/CUDA-MMM){:target="_blank"}

 This post collects various facts I learned from these resources.
-I've also read a lot of other posts, but I've forgotten them.

 **Table of Contents**